the31337/jobs/rockit/principal-exec-recruiter.md

 +	One of our Partners blogs about why he works at RockIT

 ### Job Description
-RockIT has established itself as the preferred contingency recruiting partner for Bay Area startups, now it is time to expand our services to meet client’s hiring needs top to bottom.
+RockIT has established itself as the preferred contingency recruiting partner for Bay Area startups.
+Now it is time to expand our services to meet clients’ hiring needs top to bottom.
 You will build the Executive Retained service at RockIT.

 ### What You Will Do
 As the founding Principal for our Exec Search team, you will do a bit of everything.
 This includes: